eunomia-bpf/wasm-bpf/examples/lsm/README.md

 ## lsm-rmdir

-`lsm-rmdir` is an example of a simple (but realistic) BPF application.
-It hook in dir remove and check the permission to remove a directory.
+`lsm-rmdir` hook in dir remove and check the permission to remove a directory.
 If dir name with `can_not_rm` will raise Operation not permitted.

 We can provide a similar developing experience as the [libbpf-bootstrap](https://github.com/libbpf/libbpf-bootstrap) development.
 Just run `make` to build the wasm binary: